PRATIKKADU53/RAG-Based-Traditional-Ayurvedic-Medicine-Ai-Agent/README.md

-# 🌿 Ayurvedic Medicine AI — Grandma Anong's Traditional Remedies
+# 🌿 Ayurvedic Medicine AI

 A **Streamlit-powered chat interface** that connects to a **RAG-based watsonx Orchestrate agent** — bringing Grandma Anong's five-generation Ayurvedic knowledge to anyone with a link.